dndydon/ParticleTracker/README.md

 ```
 or to limit it to one observation folder:
 ```
-particletracker -track -subject <subject folder path> -observation <IUEspGFP_S376a-001>
+particletracker -track -subject <subject folder path> -observation <folder name>
 ```
-where the <observation folder name> is given to limit the results to just one observation stack.
+where the **observation folder name** is given to limit the results to just one observation stack.

 For limiting ParticleTracker to specific images the usage command will look like this:
 ```
 particletracker -track -subject <subject folder path> -observation <folder name> -images <pattern>
 ```
-where <pattern> is something like: 1,2,4,5,6 (skip 3), or 1-10,11-20.
-I expect we will need control over which images we take and which we reject at the outset, although the ML algorithm may handle image rejection for us, automatically.
-We do need a way to train image quality control/rejection.
+where **pattern** is something like: 1,2,4,5,6 (skip 3), or 1-10,11-20.

+Why this complexity?
+I expect we will need control over which images we accept and which we reject at the outset, although the ML algorithm may handle image rejection for us, automatically.
+We do need a way to specify image quality control/rejection.

 Like all good command line tools, invoking the command without arguments will display usage help, and also report version, etc. The options will also be abbreviated.